-The Department of Biology offers four undergraduate degrees: Bachelor of Arts in Biology, Bachelor of Science in Biology, Bachelor of Arts in Biology Teaching, and Bachelor of Science in Biology Teaching.
+The Department of Biology offers the following undergraduate degrees: Bachelor of Arts in Biology, Bachelor of Science in Biology, Bachelor of Arts in Biology Teaching, Bachelor of Science in Biology Teaching and Honors versions of all of the mentioned degrees.
 A Biology bachelors degree prepares students for postgraduate education in the health sciences and allied fields, graduate school leading to advanced degrees in the Biological Sciences, and employment in a variety of health- and science-related job opportunities.
 The Bachelors of Biology Teaching degrees prepare students for a career in teaching biology in secondary schools.

 University General Education & Bachelors Requirements

-Biology majors (BA/BS and teaching degrees) are required to complete all of the University's intellectual exploration and Bachelor degree requirements for science majors (see General Education and Bachelors degree requirements).
+Biology majors are required to complete all of the University's intellectual exploration and Bachelor degree requirements for science majors (see General Education and Bachelors degree requirements).